IBMStreams/streamsx.kafka/_docs/260-user_setup_krb5_kafka_cluster.md

 - one zookeeper node for the Kafka brokers

 The zookeper node will act as the KDC for Kerberos (Kerberos server).
-Note, that in real-world scenarios, a Kerberos server should always run on a dedicated server with no other services enabled.
+Note, that in real-world scenarios, a Kerberos server should always run on a dedicated host with no other services enabled.

 The virtual machines require at least Java 8 to run Kafka.
 The 1.8 openjdk that ships with the Linux distribution, is a good choice. openjdk 1.8 can also be used to run the zookeeper.